 It’s well-known that the heads of the most powerful countries in the world choose BlackBerry smartphones, for the strong security, productivity and connectivity that they provide.

-They include U.S. President Barack Obama, Canadian Prime Minister Stephen Harper, German Chancellor Angela Merkel – who along with many other senior German officials use BlackBerry devices enhanced with super-strong anti-surveillance technology from our recently-acquired firm, Secusmart – Denmark’s Prime Minister Helle Thorning-Schmidt, who used her BlackBerry Z10 to take a famous selfie with Obama and another user, British Prime Minister, David Cameron, late last year.
+They include U.S. President Barack Obama, German Chancellor Angela Merkel – who along with many other senior German officials use BlackBerry devices enhanced with super-strong anti-surveillance technology from our recently-acquired firm, Secusmart – Denmark’s Prime Minister Helle Thorning-Schmidt, who used her BlackBerry Z10 to take a famous selfie with Obama and another user, British Prime Minister, David Cameron, late last year.

 Caption: German Chancellor Angela Merkel and UK Prime Minister David Cameron both rely on BlackBerry devices to run their respective governments.

 It was Cameron who was publicly declaring his reliance on BlackBerry this week.
 A long-time BlackBerry user, Cameron declared that even while on his annual vacation to Wales, he would have no trouble running British governmental affairs from his BlackBerry device.

 “Wherever I am in the world, I am always within a few feet of a BlackBerry and an ability to manage things should they need to be managed,” Cameron told the media.
 “And indeed as I have done on I think almost every holiday that I have enjoyed over the past few years, I am able to return instantly should that be necessary.”

 The UK government under Cameron has already banned iPads from high-level Cabinet meetings for fear that the devices could be bugged by foreign intelligence agencies, reported The Telegraph earlier this month.